nwfistere/jsonParCe/README.md

 ```

 ## Building
-c-json-parser uses cmake to compile
+jsonParCe uses cmake to compile
 ### Running cmake
 ```bash
 # From the base of the source code